Another successful show reflected more than a century of tradition - but do you know Orsett?

 Birch Cottage in Rectory Road

-LAST weekend brought is the 116th Orsett Show and I wonder how many of the thousands of visitorsrealise the history of the village and took time to visit it or plan a return?
+ON Saturday, 7 September many local residents will have visited the 116th Orsett Show and I wonder how many of the thousands who attended realise the history of the village and took time to visit it.

 Orsett has more listed buildings than any other place in Thurrock with a total of 46.